panceesawmaa1/Clothing-Articles-Classification/README.md

 ### Description

-This repository contains the appropriate code for a simple Clothing Articles classifiers.
+This repository contains the appropriate code for simple Clothing Articles classifiers.
 Implemented models are trained with ```fashion-mnist``` dataset.

 Loss function used: